 The popularity of Gmail makes the platform an easy one to adopt, and utilize for any use case – even online faxing.
 While Google themselves have not introduced a specific faxing feature for Gmail, and even made it clear on their support page that the Gmail Fax feature will not come directly hosted by Gmail, there is still a way!

-By utilizing other available online faxing tools, anyone can easily send just about any file type as a fax document directly through their Gmail account, just as if it was an ordinary email.
+By utilizing other available online faxing tools, anyone can easily send just about any file type as a fax document directly through their Gmail account.
+It is even possible to send a fax using your phone, just as if you were sending an ordinary email.
 The process to Gmail faxing is simple and familiar to anyone that’s sent an email, and can even be free.

 First, Select an Online Fax Provider